ManasMadrecha/ManasMadrecha/README.md

 - ⚡ Fun fact: ...
 -->

-> CA Manas Madrecha is a Mumbai-based entrepreneur and investor.
+> CA Manas Madrecha is a Mumbai-based Financial Advisor and investor.

 - **Qualifications**: Chartered Accountant, Company Secretary (Executive level), Bachelor of Commerce
-- **Officially**: SEBI Registered + NISM Certified
+- **Officially**: AMFI Registered + NISM Certified
+- **Professionally**: Mutual Funds advisor, Financial planner, Portfolio guide
-- **Self-taught**: Full-stack development, UI/UX design, SEO, and marketing.
+- **Self-taught**: Full-stack development, UI/UX design, SEO, and Marketing.

 ## Work Interests

-- I am the **founder of [Manas Money](https://app.manasmoney.in)**, an investment app for Indian investors.
+- I am the **founder of [Manas Money](https://manasmoney.com)**, an investment app for Indian .
-  - I am a **SEBI Registered Research Analyst** and provide stock market ideas and recommendations based on fundamental analysis.
+  - I am a **AMFI Registered MFD** and provide mutual funds recommendations based on fundamental analysis.
-  - It also provides portfolio review and analysis.
+  - Manas Money also provides portfolio review and analysis.
-  - It is a service-based product built by me from scratch using Nuxt3, Tailwind, Cloudflare, and Hono.
+  - Manas Money's website is built by me from scratch using Nuxt 3, Tailwind 4, Cloudflare, and Hono.
 - I also look after CA Practice of our family firm [Madrecha & Co - Chartered Accountants](https://madrecha.com/ca).
 - I am an avid **investor** in Indian stock market, having **achieved over 1600% returns in last 6 years**. 🚀
-- I have earlier worked in **CFO Office** at Tata Trent, and as a **Planning Manager** at ICICI Bank.
+- I have earlier worked in **CFO Office** at Tata Trent, and as a **Planning Manager** at ICICI Bank HQ.
 - I have been a **product manager** at [Jamku](https://jamku.com), an office management software for Chartered Accountants.
 - I am also a **full-stack developer** and looking to create SaaS products.